 Bi-vocational also reflects a necessary theological paradigm.
 Every church planting conference and denominational planting committee pines for ‘movements’, yet we still exist in continued decline.
 As such ministry/planting paradigms should be heavily scrutinized.
 At its most basic level how we approach mission is the starting point: as either the lens we use to understand the function of the entirety of the church, or some off-shoot done by missionaries in Africa.
 After what you believe is sorted, the most important piece is what you do.

-Here’s what I mea.
-If you think you’re missional yet it in practice model a form of ministry that only sees the qualified people do all the leading and work, then your actions defy your new missiology.
+Many who consider themselves “missional” in practice model a form of ministry where only the qualified do all the leading and work.
 ‘Priesthood of all believers’ is supposed to be dear to the Protestant heart, at least in theory, but if we don’t model ‘everyone gets to play’ then our words fall on deaf ears.
 In many ways bi-vocational ministry forces the priesthood of all believers into practice.
 As more people enter the fray our leadership changes with it.
 It’s easy to call people out when you’re getting paid to do mission, but once you face the same time constraints as everyone else with full time commitments plus mission stuff, all of a sudden your message and expectations change.
 (I really like the bi-occupational take from Scott here.)
 They have to change if you’re going to survive, not just as a plant, but as a person too.

 Running multiple businesses and ‘church planting’ leaves me with the option to be unbalanced and work two or three or four full time jobs; or pursue balance.
 As any good leader will share, build other people to replace you and don’t be afraid to give responsibility and power away.
 Because I choose to stick to my balance people in our church know I’m not available to do everything.
 If someone has a great outreach idea, that’s great, go ahead and champion it.
 If there’s a need the community surrounds the issue and deals with it; they don’t necessarily call the pastor to come over and fix it.
 If you exist as bi-vocational officially, yet retain the same overworked/underpaid culture of conventional church, then you’re doing it wrong.
 If you’re carrying full-time hours in two jobs, you’re doing it wrong.
 Bi-vocation requires balance.